OfficeDev/teams-toolkit/packages/fx-core/templates/plugins/resource/apim/README.md

   }
 }
 ```
-You can use your favorite way to generate OpenAPI document, such as [OpenAPI (Swagger) Editor](https://marketplace.visualstudio.com/items?itemName=42Crunch.vscode-openapi) and [swagger-jsdoc](https://github.com/Surnet/swagger-jsdoc/).
+You can use your favorite tool to generate an OpenAPI document, such as [OpenAPI (Swagger) Editor](https://marketplace.visualstudio.com/items?itemName=42Crunch.vscode-openapi) and [swagger-jsdoc](https://github.com/Surnet/swagger-jsdoc/).

 ## Documentation